When I was 27 years old, I had a wake-up call.

 The military isn’t for everyone, but it’s a fantastic way to fund your education, gain useful skills, and have a potential job while you’re in school.
 How you’ll pay your bills and feed yourself while you’re in college is something else you need to consider.

-You may be able to get away with borrowing enough money to cover your “cost of living” (official financial aid term) for the first two years of your journey in community college, but If your program is easy enough to where you can work a full-time job and go to school full-time without giving up sleep, then it’s too easy and is probably not worth the cost and time.
+You may be able to get away with borrowing enough money to cover your “cost of living” (official financial aid term) for the first two years of your journey in community college, but if your program is easy enough to where you can work a full-time job and go to school full-time without giving up sleep, then it’s too easy and is probably not worth the cost and time.

 You’ll probably have to fill out a FAFSA for financial aid.
-This will go one of two ways, depending on your life: from a financial perspective, you’re a complete a loser and your expected family contribution (financial aid office talk for how much you’re expected to pay) of your tuition is zero.
+This will go one of two ways, depending on your life: from a financial perspective, you’re a complete loser and your expected family contribution (financial aid office talk for how much you’re expected to pay) of your tuition is zero.

 The other scenario is a bit of a nightmare.
 You’ve been paying a mortgage or had a respectable salary last tax year.
 Financial aid is based on your tax returns of the previous year.
 If either of these scenarios fits, you probably aren’t getting any government financial aid.
 At the very least, you aren’t getting as much as you need, and this will almost certainly be a challenging point when you go beyond a 2-year associate’s degree program at a community college.

-Even in the best case scenario, you’re still going to borrow money.
+Even in the best-case scenario, you’re still going to borrow money.
 The only difference is how much the school lets you borrow and under what conditions.
 Even with the money you borrow, it may not be enough to entirely finance your education beyond community college.
 You will need to acquire additional funding.

-The first two semesters of community college, I worked at a bank.
+During the first two semesters of community college, I worked at a bank.
 Then I had to stop working and rely on boxing earnings to cover my cost of living.
 When I stopped boxing, I then started tutoring math and physics.
 During all of this, I was still drilling on the weekends and collecting that pay.

 Even with all of this, there was still a point where I had to pay for about $1000 out of pocket.
 American education is not cheap, so it’s important that you go back to school for something that will make you employable.